ActianCorp/actian_tableau_connector/tests/datasets/TestV1/actian/README.md

-# Hosting TestV1 in Actian Cloud Avalanche local Vector/ActianX/Ingres
+# Hosting TestV1 in Actian Data Platform and local Vector/ActianX/Ingres

 Test data is provided in utf8 encoding, the DBMS character set should match this setting.
 An alternative WIN1252 encoded data set is available, to use this edit `load_staples.sql` and see the commented out code section.